hapifhir/org.hl7.fhir.core/security.md

 Note that for legacy reasons, network access can also be prohibited using FhirSettings.setProhibitNetworkAccess(), but this is deprecated.

+Note that libraries that this library depends on may still access the network directly.
+Review of the use of these libraries is ongoing.

+Validator: The validator CLI accesses the web to download packages and make use of the terminology server, which defaults to https://tx.fhir.org.

 # Logging

 todo